softkave/softkave-server/notes/block-api-split.md

 ## Goal

--   Split the block API into org, board and task API
+-   Split the block API into organization, board and task API
 -   Seperate collaboration request into its own endpoints
 -   Write scripts to populate fields that should be present per block type, including status assigned by from "system" to the creator
+    -   Add required/default fields to the block types
+    -   Move to new models for orgId and block type org change
+    -   snake case models names, not camel case
+-   Priority to high, medium, low
+-   Keep socket updates and remove audit logs

 ## Side Effects